nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

 - `Category` is a generic way to organize locations.
 - Rather than having different tables for `Mountain`, `Trailhead`, `Parking Lot`, `Lake`, `Beach` etc, `Category` provides a way to group these things together.
+- Each `Category` is set at a high level and unlikely to be deleted.
+An administrator may update or perhaps remove a `Category`, but this would be rare.
 - `Region` also uses `Category` in the same way.
+    - As `Category` is used by multiple other entities, `Category` is given a property `String` of `Category.appliesTo`, which matches with the name of the entity the category applies to.
+    - A `Category` with the same name may exist if its `appliesTo` for a different entity.
+Duplicates should not exist for both properties.
 - While it would be possible to make `Category` optional, this could lead to confusion, especially as the data scales, so for business reasons, `Category` is **required**.
 - **Unidirectional**, `Location` is **owner**.
     - `Category` does not need to know about the entities which use it.